Guerreros de Hermosillo F.C.: History

-The club lasted one and a half seasons in the Liga de Ascenso before being disestablished due to financial issues between the Apertura and the Clausura of the 2010–2011 seasons.
+On 23 December 2010, the secretary-general of the Liga de Ascenso announced that the Guerreros de Hermosillo were being disaffiliated due to financial issues and non-compliance with league requirements.
+Thus, the club lasted one and a half seasons in the Liga de Ascenso before disappearing between the Apertura and the Clausura of the 2010–2011 season.
 No team took their place, and the 2011 Clausura season was played with 17 teams.